 Some questions that you should be able to answer at this first stage, according to Workplace Fairness, are:

 - Are you a member of a protected class?
-Protected classes under federal law can be found here.
+Protected classes under federal law can be found on the EEOC website.
 Keep in mind that gender identity and gender expression are included under the category of sex.

 - Are you qualified for your position?